 How do I start a project?

 Begin by completing a project initiation request form (PDF).
 Submit the completed form to your Account Manager or email@example.com.
 Include relevant copy and photos, if any, with the request form.
-If it is a new project, please also include a completed creative brief (PDF).

 I want to start a new project, but I'm not sure what type of project will work best for my objectives.
 Can you help me with this?

 Absolutely.
 Request a consultation meeting with us and together we will determine what best meets your communications needs.

 Can you give me an estimate on what a project might cost?

 Based on your specifications and quantity, our production team will work with external vendors to provide you with one or more estimates depending on the cost and size of the job.
 Please note, the cost of printing or producing a job is separate from the cost of mailing a job.
 Our team will work to provide you with estimates for each element of the project.

 Do I have to give you quantity information with the project initiation request form?

 If you would like us to print the piece for you, then yes, we must receive the quantity information at the beginning of the project.
 Our production team will work to get cost estimates and depending on the size and complexity of the project, this can take some time.
 If we don’t have the quantity information up-front this can delay production and delay timelines.

 I sent you original copy for my brochure, but when I got back the first proof I noticed that somebody changed what I wrote.
 Why did you change my words?